Pennsylvania Department of Health

 2. Calculation of daily PPD will be completed and reviewed daily for accuracy by the scheduler.

 3. The facility has developed internal incentives to retain and attract new staff.
-A nurse aide training program has been implemented to develop new nursing assistants.
+Facility continues to utilize various recruitment initiatives including social media, job postings, job and career fairs and pre-scheduled events at nursing schools and colleges to attract new candidates.
+Also, facility has initiatives to encourage staff retention.
 Agency contracts are in place in an effort to reach daily PPD requirements.
 The scheduler will look ahead for a minimum of 1 week to determine projected PPD to allow more time to achieve PPD hours requirements.

 4. PPD hours will be audited by scheduler and DON daily for 4 weeks, then 3 days per week x 2 months, or until substantial compliance is achieved.
 Results will be reviewed at QAPI meeting.